Butler scores 47 points, Heat beat Celtics to force Game 7

-BOSTON (AP)Kyle Lowry listened politely while Jimmy Butler shared the credit for Miami’s Game 6 victory until his fellow All-Star took the humility too far and called his 47-point, elimination-avoiding performance ”decent.”

-”It’s (expletive) incredible,” Lowry corrected him, apologizing for his language to the TV cameras in the back of the room and begging not to be fined by the league. ”It’s incredible to have a guy like him next to me.
-I’ve played with some great players, and he’s one of the best.”

-Butler scored 47 points – a career playoff high and one of the best performances by a player facing elimination in NBA history – and the Heat forced the Eastern Conference finals to a decisive seventh game by beating the Boston Celtics 111-103 on Friday night.
+BOSTON (AP) — Jimmy Butler had 47 points, nine rebounds and eight assists and the Miami Heat forced the Eastern Conference finals to a decisive seventh game by beating the Boston Celtics 111-103 on Friday night.

-Ten years after LeBron James scored 45 points in a Game 6 in Boston en route to the first of the Heat’s back-to-back NBA titles, Butler scored 17 points in the fourth quarter to top him and send the series back to Miami.
+Ten years after LeBron James had 45 points in Boston to help the Heat avoid Game 6 elimination en route to the first of their back-to-back NBA titles, Butler scored 17 points in the fourth quarter to top him and send the series back to Miami.

-With a victory at home, the Heat would advance to the NBA Finals for the second time in three years.
+With a victory at home Sunday, the Heat would advance to the NBA Finals for the second time in three years.

 “This is the way it should be, with these two teams.
 It should have gone seven games,” Miami coach Erik Spoelstra said.
 “I’m just really thrilled that our group gets an opportunity to compete in a Game 7 in front of our home crowd.”

 Lowry finished with 18 points and 10 assists before fouling out with 2:18 left.
-Butler made 16 of 29 shots – including 4 of 8 from 3-point range – and all 11 free throws.
+Butler made 16 of 29 shots, hitting 4 of 8 from 3-point range and all 11 free throws.

-”He came out from the jump and kind of put his imprint on the game,” White said. ”That’s just who he’s been his whole career, constantly attacking and doing what he does to help his team win.
-We knew it was coming, and we’ve got to do a better job in Game 7.”
+“Matching his intensity from the start wasn’t there,” Celtics coach Ime Udoka said.
+“Understanding that he was going to put it on his shoulders, and we didn’t match it.”

-Jayson Tatum had 30 points and nine rebounds for Boston, and White came off the bench to score 11 of his 22 points in the fourth quarter.
-The Celtics are trying to reach the finals for the first time since 2010, two years after the New Big Three of Kevin Garnett, Paul Pierce and Ray Allen won the franchise’s 17th NBA title – a record since tied by the Lakers.
+Jayson Tatum had 30 points and nine rebounds and Derrick White came off the bench to score 11 of his 22 points in the fourth quarter for Boston.
+The Celtics are trying to reach the finals for the first time since 2010.

-”It’s no secret: It’s Game 7, trip to the NBA Finals, a lot on the line,” Tatum said. ”We know what’s at stake.
-We know how much this means to everybody.”

-Jaylen Brown scored 20 points for Boston, missing a pair of free throws with the game tied at 99 after Lowry fouled out.
+Boston’s Jaylen Brown scored 20 points, missing a pair of free throws with the game tied at 99 after Lowry fouled out.
 Brown fouled out himself on a charge offensive that was assessed after a challenge on a missed dunk with 13 seconds left and the Celtics down by four.

 AVOIDING ELIMINATION